FriedrichWeinmann/JeaCertificateManager/readme.md

 It is an implementation of the Just Enough Administration technology to delegate access to a workflow, rather than privileges over a system.
 Fundamentally, it allows you to grant ...

-> ... permission to read or revoke certificates for a specific template
+> ... permission to read or revoke certificates for a specific template.

 Without granting any further privileges.